Linear Model and Extensions: Generalized Estimating Equation for Correlated Multivariate Data

 \chapter{Generalized Estimating Equation for Correlated Multivariate Data}

 Previous chapters dealt with cross-sectional data, that is, we observe $n$ units at a particular time point, collecting various covariates and outcomes.
-In addition, we assume that these units are independent, and sometimes, we even assume they are IID draws.
+In addition, we assume that these units are independent, and sometimes, we even assume they are IID.
 Many applications have correlated data.
-Two canonical examples are \begin{enumerate} [(E1)] \item repeated measurements of the same set of units over time, which are often called {\it longitudinal data} in biostatistics \citep{fitzmaurice2012applied} or {\it panel data} in econometrics \citep{wooldridge2010econometric}; and \item clustered observations belonging to classrooms, villages, etc, which are common in cluster-randomized experiments in education \citep{schochet2013estimators} and public health \citep{turner2017reviewdesign, turner2017reviewanalysis}. \end{enumerate} Many excellent textbooks cover this topic intensively.
-This chapter focuses on a simple yet powerful strategy, which is a natural extension of the GLM discussed in the last chapter.
+We have two canonical examples of correlated data: \begin{enumerate}[label=(E\arabic*), ref=E\arabic*] \item repeated measurements of the same set of units over time, which are often called {\it longitudinal data} in biostatistics \citep{fitzmaurice2012applied} or {\it panel data} in econometrics \citep{wooldridge2010econometric}; \item clustered observations belonging to classrooms, villages, etc, which are common in cluster-randomized experiments in education \citep{schochet2013estimators} and public health \citep{turner2017reviewdesign, turner2017reviewanalysis}. \end{enumerate} Many excellent textbooks cover modeling correlated data intensively.
+This chapter focuses on a simple yet powerful strategy, {\it generalized estimating equation (GEE)}, which is a natural extension of the GLM discussed in Chapter \ref{chapter::sandwich}.
 It was initially proposed in \citet{liang1986longitudinal}, the most cited paper published in {\it Biometrika} in the past one hundred years \citep{titterington2013biometrika}.
 For simplicity, we will use the term ``longitudinal data'' for general correlated data.